 “Business Day” means any day which is not a Saturday, Sunday or public holiday in the UK.

 “Confidential Information” means information that is proprietary or confidential and is either clearly labelled as such or identified as Confidential Information in clause 11.5.

-“Customer Data” means the data inputted by the Customer, Authorised Users, or the Supplier on the Customer’s behalf for the purpose of using the Services or facilitating the Customer’s use of the Services.
+“Customer Data” means data and Personal Data inputted by the Customer, Authorised Users, or the Supplier on the Customer’s behalf for the purpose of using the Services or facilitating the Customer’s use of the Services.

 “Documentation” means the document made available to the Customer by the Supplier online via www.turbinehq.com (and in particular, the features described on the tour pages on the site and update release notes sent by email or published on the Turbine blog) or such other web address notified by the Supplier to the Customer from time to time which sets out a description of the Services and the user instructions for the Services.

 “Effective Date” the date on which you start a free trial of the software by signing up online or, if later, a date on which you were notified that these terms and conditions had come into effect.

 “Initial Subscription Term” means the initial term of this Agreement of one (1) calendar month.